Scottish Child Payment conditions have changed. In some cases, you can get a payment for every child you look after who's under 16.

 Scottish Child Payment helps towards the costs of supporting your family.
-It's a weekly payment of £10 that you can get for every child you look after who's under 6 years of age.
+It's a weekly payment of £25 that you can get for every child you look after who's under 16 years of age.
 You'll get the payment every 4 weeks if your application is successful.

 It's up to you what you choose to spend the money on.
-You could use Scottish Child Payment for things like:

 Only one person can get Scottish Child Payment for a child.
-This means, if two people apply for the same child, Social Security Scotland have a process of deciding who gets the payment.
+This means, if 2 people apply for the same child, Social Security Scotland have a process of deciding who gets the payment.
 This is called a double claim.
 The process depends on the benefits that you and the other person are getting.

 You can read more about double claims, or call Social Security Scotland free on 0800 182 2222.

 There is a problem